openrundev/openrun/README.md

 ```

 Start a new command window (to get the updated env) and run `openrun server start` to start the OpenRun service.

+### Kubernetes Install

+See [kubernetes docs](https://openrun.dev/docs/container/kubernetes/) for details on installing on Kubernetes using Helm chart and Terraform based infra setup.

 ### Install Apps